 — Terence McKennaAn antibody doesn't attack the body.
 It works from within the system, recognizing what has become foreign to health and offering a corrective.
 That is the posture this project takes toward Western spiritual culture.

 The central claim here is simple: the great traditions are not competing religions.
 They are local dialects of a universal language.
-The same insight — that the individual self is not finally separate from the ground of all existence — appears across sixteen traditions, from the Upanishads to the Tao Te Ching, from the Gospel of Thomas to the Sufi mystics, from Plotinus to the Lakota.
+The same insight — that the individual self is not finally separate from the ground of all existence — appears across seventeen traditions, from the Upanishads to the Tao Te Ching, from the Gospel of Thomas to the Sufi mystics, from Plotinus to the Lakota, from Einstein to Bohm.

 Aldous Huxley called this the Perennial Philosophy.
 Alan Watts translated it for the Western mind.
 Ram Dass lived it publicly.
-The project of this site is to continue that work — particularly for the millions of people in the West who walked away from the institution but kept the longing.
+The project of this site is to continue that work — for anyone drawn to follow that thread, whatever tradition they come from, or none at all.

 The Perennial Map is the working tool for this project — a knowledge graph connecting passages, teachings, and insights across the traditions.
 It is both a research instrument and a record of the synthesis in progress.
 This is early work.
 There is much still to be built.